 You can also boost testosterone by eating vitamin D and zinc foods, such as tuna, egg yolk, shellfish, beef, oysters, fortified cereals, and beans.

 If low testosterone is the cause, your doctor might recommend TRT.
-Every man has unique hormone needs, so an experienced doctor can help you find the right hormone levels and create a custom treatment plan.
+Every man has unique hormone needs, so an experienced doctor can help you find the proper hormone levels and create a custom treatment plan.

 When your testosterone levels return to normal, you'll notice many positive changes in your overall health.
 These changes can help with joint pain in the following ways.